v-steve/WGU-Plus/README.md

 <b>LINK_NAME</b>: This will be displayed to the right of the icon.
 For example: Lynda or Lynda\<br/\>(Mike Meyers).<br/>
 <b>LINK</b>: The URL to the resource.<br/>

 Before submitting a link, please ensure that it is the most generic form.
-For example, if I click on a link to open uCertify, I may be taken to https://lrps.wgu.edu/provision/123456789 or https://wgu.ucertify.com/?func=load_course&course=WGU-220-902-complete&class_code=00000&chapter_no=1 both of these links are more complicated than they need to be or may not work for everyone.
+For example, if I click on a link to open uCertify, I may be taken to https://wgu.ucertify.com/?func=load_course&course=WGU-220-902-complete&class_code=00000&chapter_no=1 .
+This link has more information that it needs to have and may bring the user to a specific part of the course instead of the course overall.
 Instead, shorten the link to https://wgu.ucertify.com/?func=load_course&course=WGU-220-902-complete

+Additionally, WGU links to materials via a provision link that looks something like this: https://lrps.wgu.edu/provision/123456789 <br/>
+At the time I'm writing this, I believe those links to be universal and think they should be fine to use.